naveenv92/infectious-disease-sim/README.md

 &nbsp;

 ## Files
-`simulation.py` – collection of classes for running simulation
+`simulation.py` &ndash; collection of classes for running simulation
-`sampleSimulation.py` – sample script to use classes from `simulation` to run a simulation
+`sampleSimulation.py` &ndash; sample script to use classes from `simulation` to run a simulation
-&nbsp;
+`sampleSimulation.ipynb` &ndash; sample Jupyter notebook (functions same as `sampleSimulation.py`) &nbsp;
 &nbsp;